Dodge Durango SRT, F-22-inspired F-150 Raptor, Subaru WRX STI Type RA: This Week’s Top Photos

 2018 Dodge Durango SRTEnlarge Photo

 Dodge’s new Durango SRT is one of the fastest, most powerful SUVs on the market—and it has a usable third row.
-This week we learned all-important pricing details.
+This week we learned the all-important pricing details.

 2018 Porsche Cayenne spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo